Short Takes: 1971 330 with Bound Neck

 During the transitional years of 1970-1973 a number of guitars with an unusual mixture of features came out of the factory.
 This is such a guitar.

-But on top of all of that, this guitar has a bound neck, which was never a standard feature on the 330.
-The most likely explanation is that 1971 also saw the launch of the 331 Lightshow, which WAS equipped with a bound 24 fret neck, and that a fretboard from that production run was used here.
+The most likely explanation is this: 1971 also saw the launch of the 331 Lightshow.
+That guitar WAS equipped with a bound 24 fret neck.
+And so almost certainly a fretboard from that production run was used here.
 We can fairly confidently say “fretboard” instead of “neck” because the 331 had a one piece maple neck, and this guitar has the three piece maple/walnut/maple neck normally found on all other semi-hollow body guitars of the era.

 I never desired a 24 fret Rickenbacker until this one!
 Still would love to hear various user sonic thoughts with neck pickup position v.
 21 fret position